hubertba/hubertba.github.io/README.md

 Currently my focus is on supporting the development of continuous integration within Bosch both on the side of the needed transformation from a tool based world over to the continuous way as well as implementing services and plugins for different infrastructures.

 # skills
-Software Development, Agile Methodologies, Continuous Integration, Jenkins, Process Development, Web Development, Integration Business Development, Start-ups, Entrepreneurship,
+Software Development, Agile Methodologies, Continuous Integration, Jenkins, Process Development, Web Development, Business Development, Start-ups, Entrepreneurship,